(Scroll down for more information.)

 Important Note: An effective estate plan with a trust prevents your beneficiaries from depleting your estate with the unintended court and legal costs, taxes and delays incurred in Probate Court.
 A Will alone is not enough!

 Certain types of accounts and property can go directly to named beneficiaries, without being under the jurisdiction of Probate Court.
 If you have listed “pay-on-death beneficiaries” for accounts like brokerage accounts, including retirement accounts or life insurance, these typically go directly to the people named as beneficiaries on those accounts.
 They are called “non-probate accounts” because, by naming a beneficiary on the account, the Probate Judge doesn't need to figure out who can legally receive these if your die without a trust, and the estate goes through probate.

 Steps to Take Now:

 - Identify your Trusted People.
-When considering a new or Bridge Estate Plan (please see definition on “Divorce and Trusts & Estates” page in drop-down menu), you may name your former (or soon-to-be former) spouse as one of your trusted people or you may wish to name someone else.
+When considering a new or Bridge Estate Plan (a trust that holds you over until your divorce is finalized), you may name your former (or soon-to-be former) spouse as one of your trusted people or you may wish to name someone else.
 Avoid making your selected person a target of legal disputes by carefully considering your beneficiaries' roles and relationships to that person, and to each other, e.g. Is the person already a target for jealousy and resentment?
-Is there reason to imagine that two beneficiaries might gang up on that person?
+Is there reason to imagine that two beneficiaries might gang up on this person?
 Make a list of the people in your life on whom you can depend to follow your wishes and to skillfully abide by the details of the law in the event of your death.
 Make sure you first ask your trusted people if they are willing to assume these important responsibilities before presenting their names to your T & E Attorney.